wp-plugins/flyzoo/readme.txt

 **2) Install the Plugin**

 3. Search and install the plugin from your WordPress Admin
-4. Activate the chat widget from the Plugins menu in WordPress
+4. Activate the chat widget from the Plugins menu
 5. Click 'Settings' and then 'Flyzoo Live Chat for WP'